jwGitHub9860/Guess_The_Movie/README.md

 ## Credits
 ###### References used while making project

+baeldung, “Count Occurrences of a Char in a String.” _Baeldung_, Zeger Hendrikse, 11 May 2024, www.baeldung.com/java-count-chars.
+Accessed 20 Apr.
+2025.

 baeldung.
 “Java String.replaceAll().” _Baeldung_, Grzegorz Piwowarek, 3 Apr.
 2025, www.baeldung.com/string-replace-all.
 Accessed 20 Apr.
 2025.

 Balliauw, Maarten.
 “Easy Hacks: How to Throw Java Exceptions: The Intellij IDEA Blog.” _The JetBrains Blog_, 12 Mar.
 2024, blog.jetbrains.com/idea/2024/03/easy-hacks-how-to-throw-java-exceptions/#:~:text=To%20throw%20an%20exception%2C%20you,not%20checked%20at%20compile%20time.
 Accessed 20 Apr.
 2025.